See it as improvement.

 Work in the Grand Hall located on the 2nd floor just past the passenger security screening checkpoint continues.
 Tenant contractors are on site putting the finishing touches on several new locations including a Tech on the Go, Dunkin Donuts, Basking Robbins and another new Hudson Store location, all are scheduled to open by the first week in November.
 We are also continuing to install new ceiling panels while at the same time completing the other items associated with the roofing system I guess you could say, Christmas is coming early to GSP this year!

 Now that some areas of the airport are complete, we are in the process of installing seven new and unique art pieces.The first piece by Greenville artist Melissa Anderson is located in Concourse B. The three oil paintings depict Upstate scenes including a peach blossom, water tower and the Liberty Bridge.
 Visitors to the airport’s terminal will see California artist Arthur Stern’s work above the four elevators.
 His 20 glass panels were inspired by the surrounding elements and architecture.
 Minnesota artists Brian Boldon and Amy Baur created a glass piece called Spool of Thread.
 It’s six colorful glass panels, showing pieces of the upstate.
 It hangs on the water wall next to TSA’s security checkpoint and water runs over it.
+On the other side of the TSA Security Check point is another six panel glass art piece.
+This one called Rhodedendrum and was created by Artist Michael Krondl.
 The latest installation is called South Carolina Quilt and was created by New Mexico’s Evelyn Rosenberg using explosives.
 The metal quilt has several unique patches that tells the story of the upstate.
 It is hanging on the wall in the A-concourse.
-A terrazzo tile installation by New Mexico artist Joan Weissman will be installed in the fall.
-Two more pieces will be installed this year.
+Two terrazzo tile art pieces by New Mexico artist Joan Weissman are located in the Grand Hall.
+You can find each one on the floor next to the down escalators, before passengers make their way through the exit doors.
+The last art piece to be installed will be s statue located in the north end of the terminal.
+The statue will sit inside a fountain and will be installed sometime this year.

 Enhancements to the facade and exterior of the terminal are completed.
 Glass windows have taken the place of the original concrete exterior, allowing the terminal interior to be brightened with natural light.
 Curbside canopies have been constructed along the terminal, giving those people who are in the drop-off and pick-up area shelter from inclement weather.
 Covered walkways connecting the terminal to the parking garages were also constructed a part of the renovation.